 The cluster supports a maximum of five slots.
 If you need more than the factory-configured two slots, you need to reconfigure the system.
 During the reconfiguration, you reinstall the operating system and perform many other tasks.

-For the reconfiguration procedure, see Chapter 3, "Installing and Configuring an SGI Cluster System" on page 29.
+For the reconfiguration procedure, see Chapter 4, "Installing and Configuring an SGI Cluster System" on page 45.

-A serial-over-LAN connection on the admin node.
+• A serial-over-LAN connection on the admin node.
 This connection allows you to use the admin node as the system console.
 You can access the console by using the IPMItool's serial-over-LAN function.

-If you want to attach the cluster to your network and retain the factory-installed configuration, complete the following procedures:
+The following procedures explain how to attach the cluster to your network and retain the factory-installed configuration:

-"Obtaining Information" on page 18

-- "Changing the Password and Specifying Network Information" on page 19 - "Completing the Customization" on page 23 - "(Conditional) Pushing Changes to SGI ICE Compute Nodes" on page 25 - "Verifying the System and Configuring Additional Features" on page 27
+- "Obtaining Information" on page 18 - "Changing the Password and Specifying Network Information" on page 19 - "Completing the Customization" on page 23 - "(Conditional) Pushing Changes to SGI ICE Compute Nodes" on page 26 - "Verifying the System and Configuring Additional Features" on page 28